CompileExploreHQ/CompileExploreHQ/README.md

 - **Development Platform:** Windows & Linux
 - **Agile and Scrum methodologies**

+## 🌐 Projects

+### Samay - Workforce Management System
+Developed a responsive system using React, Node.js, and MongoDB.
+Implemented user authentication, Clock in/out, and Leave management functionality.

+### Rooster - Employee Scheduling System
+Implemented a scheduling and customization system, enabling managers to create tailored work schedules for employees with consideration for factors like availability, skill sets, and labor laws.

+### Skyline Infosys Website
+Created a single-page website for the company, designing custom components and optimizing performance.

 ## 🎓 Education

 - **Bachelors of Engineering in Mechatronics**